zeromq/zproject/README.md

             <option name="clangformat_implem" value="cmake|autotools" /> will pick one of two implems of the clang-format test in Travis CI (cmake is default and faster if available, since autotools needs to configure first)
             <option name="check_abi_compliance" value="0" /> "1" will compare the currently tested commit's ABI to the one in a "latest_release" branch or tag, using packaged prerequisites.
 Due to these limitations, the option is off by default.
             <option name="check_zproject" value="0" /> "1" will regenerate the zproject of the tested commit, and will verify that nothing changed, "2" will enable it as a special testcase allowed to fail.
 Many projects do customize their originally generated codebase, so to avoid surprises this option is off by default.
+            <option name="shadow_gcc" value="0" /> "1" will enable builds with warnings configured as fatal in additional recent versions of GCC, and "2" will make failures in these cases non-fatal so you can take time to modernize your code with modern best practices in mind.
+This is off "0" by default.
+            <option name="shadow_clang" value="0" /> "1" will enable builds with warnings configured as fatal in additional recent versions of CLANG, and "2" will make failures in these cases non-fatal so you can take time to modernize your code with modern best practices in mind.
+This is off "0" by default.
         vs2008              Microsoft Visual Studio 2008
         vs2010              Microsoft Visual Studio 2010
         vs2012              Microsoft Visual Studio 2012